Topology

 Force Manifold

-Try to clean non manifold edge.
+Try to clean non manifold edges.
 It can be useful for external software that don't support edges that have more than 2 faces in common.

 Clean